CSCI-39548-SP23/project-proposal/README.md

 https://pokeapi.co/ -  A Pokemon API to give you data about everything Pokemon!

 These are just a few of the **PUBLIC** APIs that you can integrate with.
-You are more than welcomed to integrate with other APIs that require you to sign up for a developer account/generate an API key!
+You are more than welcome to integrate with other APIs that require you to sign up for a developer account/generate an API key!

 ### Group Structure/Requirements
-You are encourage to work in groups for the final project (although you're welcomed to fly solo on this!).
+You are encourage to work in groups for the final project (although you're welcome to fly solo on this!).
 Groups should be between 2-5 members each.
 Each member of the group is also required to contribute to the final presentation, speaking on what the component of the project that they focused on.

 ---
 ## Grading Rubric